Anish-Mahambare/ICR-SideProject/README.md

 # LearnLet
 Open Source version of a popular flashcard style learning website done while interning @ Institue of Computing in Research

-- Update: July 12
-  	As of now, the app only has a Learn Mode(it currenlty errors out in the review function)
+- Update: July 12 *As of now, the app only has a Learn Mode(it currenlty errors out in the review function)*
 ## Usage
+**FOLLOWING COMMANDS ASSUME YOU USING LINUX OPERATING SYSTEM**
 ### Package installation

 ## Independent File READMEs